 Subject to their own time and financial resource constraints and at the discretion of each RWPG, county-other WUGs may be sub-divided into sub-county-other water users and presented in the RWPs as such.
 However, for the development of the 2026 RWPs, this discrete level of information will not be eligible to be entered into DB27 but may be presented in the plan in a manner of the RWPG choice.
 Any such entity identified by the planning group will inherently represented in DB27 under the associated umbrella, county-other WUG.
-Therefore, any presented in narrative or tabular form by the RWPG.
+Therefore, any presentation of these entities in the RWPs will solely be based on information analyzed and presented in narrative or tabular form by the RWPG.
 The